danish-wani/dataweave/README.md

 ## Optimizations

-Firstly I haved added pagination to all GET queries, records per page are set to 10 only.
+To start with I have added pagination to all GET queries, records per page are set to 10 only.

 For discount-buckets API, the raw SQL query is optimized and uses only a single query to fetch the count of all discount buckets.